 - Timely.
 Give feedback as close to the event as possible, but choose the right time: when the person is likely to be receptive.

-- Receive.
+- Ready.
 Provide context for the feedback you’re asking for.
 Say what you want feedback on.
 Set expectations and boundaries.
 Explain what you’re trying to achieve.

 - Respond.
 Decide if you want to act on the feedback.
 You don’t have to decide immediately.